Dating Violence Prevention

 (Download Adobe Acrobat Reader to view or print PDF)

 Relational violence is a major social problem that touches the lives of men, women, and children of all social, economic, and racial backgrounds.
-Join BCPS is combating dating violence and promoting healthy relationships.
-Click on the icons below to access resources now.
+BCPS combats dating violence and promotes healthy relationships by using multi-tiered systems of support (MTSS).
+Click the icons to access a few of these specific bullying prevention resources.

 Data & Surveys